 Dallas Cowboys at Cincinnati Bengals (-3.5)

 Rain may be a factor for this game and therefore, look for turnovers and field goals to become more frequent than touchdowns.
 Dallas is more balanced on offense with the return of DeMarco Murray.
 Dallas will be in an emotional state after the loss of a teammate (and arrest of another) during a fatal car crash.
 Everyone saw how well the Chiefs played after a tragic event, and we could see that kind of emotion from the Cowboys, too.
 Tony Romo will have his hands full, as the Cincinnati defense has the most sacks in the NFL (39).
 The key will be if Rob Ryan and the Dallas defense can find ways to limit A.J.
 Green.
 Again, I like the balance that Dallas has with Murray back in the lineup, and I’m banking on a three-point game here.
-Take the Cowboys and the points.
+Take the Cowboys and the points on NFL Week 14.

 KP’s Pick: Dallas